jayminwest/project-mosaic-template/ai_docs/implementation-plan.md

     - Ensure Stripe products are created with proper metadata including `plan_type`
     - Add comprehensive logging in Edge Functions to debug issues
     - Enhance the price-to-plan mapping in the webhook handler
-  - **Status**: ⚠️ Partially Resolved - Edge Function returns empty plans array despite products being created in Stripe
+  - **Status**: ✅ Resolved - Database reset fixed the issue with Stripe integration

 - **Subscription Plans Test Script Issue**: The test-subscription-plans script shows "No subscription plans found" despite plans being created in Stripe.
   - **Solution**: